 I listen well, think clearly and remain calm, regardless of the level of anxiety and stress in the room

 What is your favorite food?

 The best clients are the ones that give you both a seat and a voice at the table

 What three hobbies or activities do you enjoy most?

 There is no greater pleasure than being with my three kids, ages 25, 28 and 30 AND my two amazing grand kids ages 2 and 4.

 I have loved this business since the day I fell into it more than 20 years ago.

-When I am not working, or spending time with my family, I devote time to Stamford Hospital, Row New York and Cristo Rey, and enjoy competitive master’s rowing and fly fishing out west or on Long Island Sound.
+When I am not working, or spending time with my family and grand kids, I devote time to my board commitments at Stamford Hospital, Row New York and USRowing, and enjoy competitive master’s rowing and fly fishing out west or on Long Island Sound.

 What’s your favorite part of the workday?